 Kerouac’s writing style, particularly in Big Sur, is unique and many readers may struggle with it to begin with.

 It’s a singsong, poetic, often cryptic mass of creative whimsy and cultural references.
 In part, it reflects Kerouac’s shattered frame of mind as, in Big Sur, he comes to terms with his literary status and deterioration into chronic alcoholism.

-The story is classic beat generation stuff, however; the writer is confronted with a need to escape his rampant socialising and drinking.
+The story is classic beat generation stuff.
+The writer is confronted with a need to escape his rampant socialising and drinking.

 Gritty the novel most certainly is.
 It’s a highly personal implosion story, set in one of the most gorgeous regions of America.